Understanding the Building Safety Act 2022: A Paradigm Shift in UK Construction

 Information must be:

-- Structured: Organized according to recognized standards
+- Structured: Organised according to recognised standards

 - Accessible: Available to relevant parties when needed